Networks-Learning/strategic-decisions/README.md

-# Decisions, Counterfactual Explanations and Strategic Behavior
+# Title to be added here

-This repository contains the code and data used in the paper [Decisions, Counterfactual Explanations and Strategic Behavior](https://arxiv.org/abs/2002.04333).
+This repository contains the code and data used in the papers [Decisions, Counterfactual Explanations and Strategic Behavior](https://arxiv.org/abs/2002.04333) and [Optimal Decision Making Under Strategic Behavior](https://arxiv.org/abs/1905.09239).

 ## Dependencies